 You are the Breath of Life.

 Unlike Yemoja and Oshun who command our attention through their grace, beauty, and majesty; Orisa Oya is the invisible Orisha.
-In fact, Her face is said to be so terrible that none dare behold it.
 Oya’s presence and action is reflected in the flight of birds, the swaying of trees, the whistling of the atmosphere, the blowing of dust, the hurling of dirt, the movement of the waves, the sound of music, the spoken word, the cry of a baby, the roar of the lion, the movement of clouds, and the life of fire.

-It is Orisa Oya’s domain and responsibility to clean the atmosphere around the planet and the provide the proper balance of gases to sustain all forms of life.
-No Orisha should be DISrespected or DISregarded, least of all Oya; “…her wrath is so devastating that it must be absolutely avoided.
-Not only does Orisa Oya carry pollen and dust, but she also carried disease and other agents of death.
-It is interesting that scientists today are saying that ‘second-hand cigarette smoke’ can be as deadly as cigarette smoking.
-The depleting ozone layer, nuclear fallout, greenhouse gases, and the like, are all operating in the domain of Orisha Oya.
+It is Oya’s domain and responsibility to clean the atmosphere around the planet and the provide the proper balance of gasses to sustain all forms of life.
+No Orisha should be DISrespected or DISregarded, least of all Oya; “…her wrath is so devastating that it must be absolutely avoided.”
+Not only does Oya’s wind carry pollen and dust, but she can also carried disease and other agents of death to people.
+The ozone layer, nuclear fallout, greenhouse gas effects, and the like, are all operating in the domain of Orisha Oya.

 Iba se Orisa Oya!